development and production.

 The development environment is used for testing purposes and validating notification changes prior to committing them to the production environment.Production environment

 It will be your live/production environment, you cannot make changes to this environment directly.
-You will first have to make the changes in thedevelopment
+You will first have to make the changes in thedevelopment environment and then promote it to production.
+This is a read-only environment.

 Data associated with environments